Negative group velocity and Kelvin-like wake pattern

 where $u$ is the speed of sound (or light), the MCL condition (\ref{Cherenkov}) becomes $\cos \varphi=u/v$.
 It can be satisfied only if $u\leqslant v$, i.e. if the source is supersonic (or superluminal).

 Contrarily, the spectrum of gravity waves is \cite{LL6,Lamb}

 where $g$ is the free fall acceleration.
-Now the MCL condition (\ref{Cherenkov}) becomes $\cos\varphi=\sqrt{g/kv^{2}}$ and can always be satisfied for sufficiently large $k$.
+Now the MCL condition (\ref{Cherenkov}) becomes $\cos\varphi=\sqrt{g/kv^{2}}$ and can always be satisfied for sufficiently large wave number $k$.
 As a result, the wake appears for any velocity.

-The complexity of wake patterns is governed by the spatial dispersion, i.e. by a difference between the group and the phase velocities.
-Specifically, the simple cone geometry of Mach-Cherenkov wakes occurs for the dispersionless spectrum (\ref{sound}) while the "feathered" appearance of ship wakes has its origin in the dispersive character of gravity waves (\ref{spectrum}).
+The complexity of wake patterns is governed by the spatial dispersion, i.e. by the difference between the group and the phase velocities.
+Specifically, the simple cone geometry of Mach-Cherenkov wakes is due to the dispersionless spectrum (\ref{sound}) while the "feathered" appearance of ship wakes has its origin in the dispersive character of gravity waves (\ref{spectrum}).

-Here we show that in superfluid $^{4}He$ a Kelvin-like wake pattern will be found if the speed of the source (or equivalently the speed of the flow past a fixed obstacle) exceeds about $60~m/s$.
-This effect is caused by superfluid excitations with \textit{negative} group velocity and has been overlooked in past studies of wakes in superfluid $^4He$~\cite{Rica,Ber}.
-The phenomenon described below is different from a reversed Cherenkov effect in electrodynamics \cite{negative}.
+Here we show that when the group velocity is negative (i.e. it is opposite in direction to the phase velocity) in a range of the wave vectors satisfying Eq.(\ref{Cherenkov}), the corresponding excitations interfere and create a wake pattern that resembles the Kelvin ship wake.
+This effect does not rely on the specific form of the dispersion law $\Omega(\textbf{k})$ as long as the latter contains region(s) with negative group velocity.
+It is also different from a reversed Cherenkov effect in "left-handed" materials \cite{negative} that we do not consider.

+Several physical systems possess excitations which in certain frequency ranges are characterized by negative group velocity.
+A classic example is the optical branch of vibrations in crystals \cite{history}.
+We will illustrate the impact of negative group velocity on wake patterns both generally for an arbitrary isotropic medium and explicitly using the example of superfluid $^{4}He$.
+Past studies of wakes in a superfluid $^4He$~\cite{Rica,Ber} overlooked this effect.

 For small wave numbers $k$ the collective (or elementary) excitations in Bose liquids correspond to hydrodynamic sound waves with a linear spectrum (\ref{sound}) \cite{LL9}.
-In liquid $^{4}He$ the function $\Omega(\textbf{k}) \equiv \Omega(k)$ reaches a maximum after an initial increase, followed by a "roton" minimum at some $k_{0}$ \cite{LL9}.
+In liquid $^{4}He$ the function $\Omega(\textbf{k}) \equiv \Omega(k)$ reaches a maximum after an initial increase, followed by a "roton" minimum at some $k_{0}$ \cite{LL9} (incidentally, this is also the case in a dipolar quantum gas \cite{dipole}).
 The excitations with wave numbers sandwiched between these extrema are characterized by a negative group velocity $d\Omega/dk\equiv\Omega'(k)<0$.

 In the vicinity of $k=k_{0}$ it is customary to expand the function $\Omega(k)$ in powers of $k-k_{0}$: